0xAF/openwebrx-telegram-bot/README.md

 | MAXMIND_API_KEY    | MaxMind GeoIP API key (for DB updates)                    | Yes      |
 | GEODATADIR         | Directory for geolocation data files                      | Yes      |

+## Configure MQTT in OpenWebRX

+- Open OpenWebRX Settings page.
+- Go to "Spotting and reporting".
+- Find "MQTT settings" section.
+- Fill the required data.
+- Set the "MQTT topic" to "`openwebrx/YourReceiverShortName`"

 ## MQTT Topics

 The bot subscribes to the following MQTT topics from OpenWebRX:

 - `openwebrx/+/CLIENT` — for client connection, disconnection, and chat messages
 - `openwebrx/+/RX` — for receiver profile changes

+This is due to support multiple OpenWebRx receivers in one MQTT broker.
+You should set the "MQTT topic" in OpenWebRx to "`openwebrx/ReceiverShortName`"

+## Setup Telegram Bot

+- Create new Bot with @BotFather.
+See [instructions](https://core.telegram.org/bots/features#creating-a-new-bot).
+- Get the Token and set it in your `.env` file.
+- (Optionaly) Create a Channel and add the Bot to the channel (with admin role).

 ## License